How to share files with Nearby Share: Google's AirDrop

 On the Android side, however, it's a bit more complicated.
 A Nearby Share feature allows you to transfer data via Bluetooth and Wi-Fi, but it is more limited, although Google is trying to improve it.
 Normally, the recipient has to accept the file before it can be sent to avoid receiving unwanted files, such as malware.
 However, the Internet giant removed this restriction in September 2022 in order to make exchanges easier.

 Instead, the Self Care feature automatically accepts files from Android devices: smartphones, tablets, and Chromebooks connected to the same Google account.
 But the company plans to go further!
-As announced on its blog, it is launching the Nearby Share application for Windows PCs in beta to allow easy file sharing between different devices, provided the new application is installed.
+As announced on its blog, it is launching the Nearby Share application for Windows PCs to allow easy file sharing between different devices, provided the new application is installed.

-How does the Nearby Share app work?
+How does the Nearby Share app work

 Google Nearby Share